strood/ethernaut-solutions/README.md

-- Send value in transaction with cast send: cast send --private-key $PRIVATE-KEY $ADDRESS --value 0.0001ether OR cast send --from $ADDRES $ADDRESS --value 0.0001ether OR
+- Send value in transaction with cast send: cast send --private-key $PRIVATE_KEY $ADDRESS --value 0.0001ether OR cast send --from $ADDRES $ADDRESS --value 0.0001ether OR